Optimal Inverse Design Based on Memetic Algorithms -- Part 1: Theory and Implementation: Introduction

-This paper is the first part of a two-part paper and is structured as follows.
-The combinatorial nature of the shape optimization problem is recapitulated in Section~\ref{sec:ShapeOpt}, together with the nomenclature essential to this work.
-The problem is rewritten into a form compatible with \ac{MoM}.
-The local step, based on exact reanalysis within \ac{MoM}, is introduced in Section~\ref{sec:Reanalysis} resulting in a measure of the smallest perturbation for a fixed discretization grid.
-Section~\ref{sec:GA} describes the utilization of a global heuristic step over the local step to maintain the diversity of the method.
-While this is not needed for many problems, see Part~2,~\cite{2021_capeketal_TSGAmemetics_Part1}, it improves the convergence towards the global minimum.
-Finally, the memetic procedure is established in Section~\ref{sec:memetics}.
-Part~1 is concluded in Section~\ref{sec:concl}.
-In Part~2, the performance of the method is demonstrated on several examples of various complexity.
+This paper is the first part of a two-part paper and is organized as follows.
+The optimization framework is introduced in Section~\ref{sec:ShapeOpt} consisting of fundamental bound evaluation and topology optimization.
+The local inversion-free update is introduced in Section~\ref{sec:Reanalysis}.
+The memetic combination of the local and global step (here implemented as a heuristic algorithm) is described in Section~\ref{sec:memetics}.
+The first part is concluded in Section~\ref{sec:concl}.
+The paper is accompanied by five appendices, showing mathematical details.
+In addition, a code implementing the local step is published as supplementary material~\cite{TSGA22_SuplMat}.
+In Part~2, the method's performance is demonstrated on several examples of varying complexity~\cite{2021_capeketal_TSGAmemetics_Part2}.
 All results are compared to the fundamental bounds based on convex optimization over current density.